Jeanne de Coesme, dame de Lucé et de Bonnétable: Personal life

-Her first marriage, in January 1576, was with Louis de Montafié, Count of Montafié, Lord of Piedmont, Prince of Carignano.
-Together they had one son and two daughters, including Anne de Montafié born on July 21, 1577.
-On October 6, 1577, when Anne was less than three months old, her father was assassinated at Aix-en-Provence while in the service of King Henry III of France as his lieutenant.
-Her mother required the intervention of the King and Pope Pius V to ensure that she regained the succession to her father's estate of Bonnétable.
+On 6 October 1577, when Anne was less than three months old, Louis was assassinated at Aix-en-Provence while in the service of King Henry III as his lieutenant.
+Jeanne required the intervention of the King and Pope Pius V to ensure that Anne regained the succession to her father's estate of Bonnétable.

+Second marriage

-On December 17, 1581, Jeanne de Coesme married a second time, to François de Bourbon, Prince of Conti at the Palais du Louvre.
+On 17 December 1581, Jeanne remarried to François de Bourbon, Prince of Conti (1558–1614) at the Palais du Louvre.
 In 1585, Nicolas de Montreux dedicated the first edition of the first volume of his novel the Bergeries de Julliette to her.
 The letters written by Jeanne during the 1580s and 1590s provide historians with an insight into the state of affairs in the province of Maine at that period.
-Jeanne died in 1601 and had no children with François.

-Jeanne's daughter, Anne de Montafié became the Countess of Soissons after marrying Charles de Bourbon, Count of Soissons on December 27, 1601.
+Jeanne contracted smallpox while travelling to her estate at Lucé to negotiate Anne's marriage, and died at Saint-Arnoul, near Chartres, the day before Anne's wedding.
 In this marriage, Anne brought her inheritance of the countship of Montafié in Piedmont as well as her mother's seigneuries of Bonnétable and Lucé to the Bourbons.

-Sadly, her mother had contracted smallpox while travelling to her estate at Lucé to negotiate Anne's marriage, and died at Saint-Arnoul, near Chartres, the day before Anne's wedding.
+After her death, the widowed Prince of Conti married Louise Marguerite of Lorraine (a daughter of Duke Henri of Guise and Catherine of Cleves), in 1605.

+Descendants

+Through her daughter Anne, she was posthumously a grandmother of: Louis de Bourbon, Count of Soissons (who had one illegitimate son, Louis Henri, Count of Noyers, by his mistress Élisabeth des Hayes); Louise de Bourbon, Mademoiselle de Soissons (wife of Henri d'Orléans, Duke of Longueville); Marie de Bourbon, Countess of Soissons (wife of Thomas Francis, Prince of Carignano); and Charlotte Anne de Bourbon and Élisabeth de Bourbon, who both died young.